crazyjeannot/CHR_beyond_canonicity/README.md

-Data are too big for github, contact me if interested: Bertopic model, Doc2vec model, BookNLP data, CSV with all facets
+Data are too big for github, contact me if interested: Lemmatized corpus, Bertopic model, Doc2vec model, BookNLP data, MAIN CSV with all facets